The Case For Neuroplastic Pain

 Let's start out here by talking a bit about what exactly pain is.

 Pain, at its core, is a danger signal generated by the brain.
+It is not, as we often believe, indicative of damage or injury itself.
 You can think of pain as your internal alarm system; a neurological signal generated to protect you from danger and harm.

 If you accidently lean against a hot stove, for example, you want that pain signal to quickly and efficiently yell at you so you don't do significant damage to yourself, right?
 It's highly functional.
 Similarly, if you break your leg it’ll be remarkably painful, effectively keeping you from walking on that leg so you don’t damage it further.